 The most satisfying results are certainly from patients who suffer a known injury that results in vertebral fracture or other diagnosable trauma.
 At least these patients made the right choice by seeking emergency care.

 How about the remainder?
 Yes, the other 95%...

 Most patients regret going to the ER, since they are still in pain, have no idea why they are suffering and now must still contact another doctor to begin the evaluation process all over again.

 Of course, the fees for a visit to the emergency room for back pain can be very high, even for those who are lucky enough to enjoy major health insurance coverage.
 Co-pays alone usually amount to several hundred dollars, between the ER itself, the doctor consultations and the radiology fees.
 Many patients also become the victims of unethical balance billing practices that might cause them to be legally responsible for thousands of dollars in charges that should have been covered by their insurance.
-This is so common with specialists that request ER shifts in order to apply predatory tactics to insure that patients will have no choice but to utilize their non-covered services.
+This is so common with specialists that request ER shifts in order to apply predatory tactics to ensure that patients will have no choice but to utilize their non-covered services.

 As most of you know, I am not only the chief editor of this website, but I am also a fellow patient with a 30 year history of back and neck pain.
 I have been through the hospital ER gauntlet on several occasions and vowed a long time ago never to endure it again.
 None of my personal experiences were good, but one, in particular, has been detailed in several articles across The Cure Back Pain Network sites.
 This episode caused me to lose faith in emergency care for anything except highly specific circumstances, such as lacerations, heart attacks, strokes, births and other easily diagnosed and treated conditions.
 Seeking care at a local emergency room for back pain, or for anything else that needs diagnostic evaluation, is usually a fruitless process.